 ABSTRACT:

 Mass spectrometry (MS)-based sequencing approaches have been shown to be useful in direct sequencing of RNA without the need for a complementary DNA (cDNA) intermediate.
 However, such approaches are rarely applied as a de novo RNA sequencing method, but used mainly as a tool that can assist in quality assurance for confirming known sequences of purified single-stranded RNA samples.
-Recently, we reported a direct RNA sequencing method by integrating a 2-dimensional mass-retention time hydrophobic end-labeling strategy into MS-based sequencing (2D-HELS MS Seq).
+Recently, we developed a direct RNA sequencing method by integrating a 2-dimensional mass-retention time hydrophobic end-labeling strategy into MS-based sequencing (2D-HELS MS Seq).
 This method is capable of accurately sequencing single RNA sequences as well as mixtures containing up to 12 distinct RNA sequences.
 In addition to the four canonical ribonucleotides (A, C, G, and U), the method has the capacity to sequence RNA oligonucleotides containing modified nucleotides.
 This is possible because the modified nucleobase either has an intrinsically unique mass that can help in its identification and its location in the RNA sequence, or it can be converted into a product with a unique mass.
-Here in this study, we have used RNA, incorporating two representative modified nucleotides, pseudouridine (Ψ) and 5-methylcytosine (m5C), to illustrate the application of the method for the de novo sequencing of a single RNA oligonucleotide, as well as mixture of RNA oligonucleotides, each with a different sequence and/or modified nucleotides.
+In this study, we have used RNA, incorporating two representative modified nucleotides (pseudouridine (Ψ) and 5-methylcytosine (m5C)), to illustrate the application of the method for the de novo sequencing of a single RNA oligonucleotide as well as a mixture of RNA oligonucleotides, each with a different sequence and/or modified nucleotides.
 The procedures and protocols described here to sequence these model RNAs will be applicable to other short RNA samples (<35 nt) when using a standard high-resolution LC-MS system, and can also be used for sequence verification of modified therapeutic RNA oligonucleotides.
 In the future, with the development of more robust algorithms and with better instruments, this method could allow sequencing of more complex biological samples.

 INTRODUCTION:

 Mass spectrometry (MS)-based sequencing methods, including top-down MS and tandem MS1-4, have been developed for direct sequencing of RNA.
 However, in situ fragmentation techniques for effectively generating high-quality RNA ladders in mass spectrometers currently can not be applied to de novo sequencing5,6.
-Furthermore, it is not very trivial to analyze the traditional one dimensional (1D) MS data for de novo sequencing of even one purified RNA sequence, and it would be even more challenging for MS sequencing of mixed RNA samples7,8.
-Therefore, a two-dimensional (2D) liquid chromatography (LC)-MS-based RNA sequencing method has been developed incorporating production of 2D mass-retention time (tR) ladders to replace 1D mass ladders, making it much easier to identify ladder components needed for de novo sequencing of RNAs8.
+Furthermore, it is not very trivial to analyze the traditional one-dimensional (1D) MS data for de novo sequencing of even one purified RNA sequence, and it would be even more challenging for MS sequencing of mixed RNA samples7,8.
+Therefore, a two-dimensional (2D) liquid chromatography (LC)-MS-based RNA sequencing method has been developed, incorporating production of 2D mass-retention time (tR) ladders to replace 1D mass ladders, making it much easier to identify ladder components needed for de novo sequencing of RNAs8.
 However, the 2D LC-MS-based RNA sequencing method is mainly limited to purified synthetic short RNA, as it cannot read a complete sequence solely based on one single ladder, but must rely on two co-existing adjacent ladders (5´- and 3´-ladders)8.
 More specifically, this approach requires bidirectional paired-end reads for reading terminal nucleobases in the low-mass region8.
 The added complexity of the paired-end reading results in this method being untenable for sequencing of RNA mixtures because confusion is raised on which ladder fragment belongs to which ladder for the unknown samples.